mvolkmann/blog/src/flutter.md

   - option #1
     - In Xcode, press the run button (triangle) or cmd-r.
     - There will be several dialog prompts for your Mac password.
-    - This is the only option that has worked for me.
   - option #2
     - From a terminal, enter `flutter run`.
     - Select `iPhone` from the list of device options.
     - This gives the error "Unable to find a destination matching the provided destination specifier".
-  - Both options take a couple of minutes

 - In VS Code
   - Select "iPhone (ios)" from the device drop-down in the footer.